 7. Added Aperture Stops

-This is nice for fine tuning your exposure.
+This is nice for fine-tuning your exposure.
 There are now two aperture clicks between each stop.
 You have to love that.

 8. Expanded Exposure Compensation

-9. More Manual Focus Assist Settings
+9. More Manual Focus Assists Settings

 Fujifilm X100T vs X100s Conclusion